International Literacy Day

 Image

 International Literacy Day is an annual celebration of the importance of literacy as a human right worldwide, and to advance the international literacy agenda towards a more literate society.
-Observed on September 8 this year, 2023 marks the mid-point towards the 2030 Global Agenda for Sustainable Development and the subsequent developmental goals.
-Countries and partners of the international community that committed to these developments eight years ago resolved to achieve this agenda to lead towards a world of peace, inclusivity, justice, and freedom from hunger, inequality, and poverty.
+Observed every year on September 8, each year a different aspect of literacy is highlighted.

 According to the World Literacy Foundation, illiteracy has significant health, economic, and social impacts.
 Low levels of literacy are reflected in poor health behaviors, a lack of understanding of health-related choices, and a lack of access to healthcare.
+There are about 750 million people in the world that are illiterate, with the number in the US reaching almost 70 million (2022).
 Illiterate people can also struggle with daily tasks, including reading medical and food labels, understanding traffic signs, and filling out applications for jobs and education forms for their children.

 Image